 Based on a 2010 year model, the new timekeeper adds a number of details that not just make it more expensive: they almost turn this wonderful trinket into a lot classier accessory.

-Speaking of bezel, it is interesting to see how the part that looked a bit too thick and a bit too massive on the model from 2010 became such a refined work of art thanks to the 64 precious stones.
+Speaking of the bezel, it is interesting to see how the part that looked a bit too thick and a bit too massive on the model from 2010 became such a refined work of art thanks to the 64 precious stones.
 With just the right weight and just the right cut, the diamonds not only make the watch shine (both literally and figuratively), they also make it look a lot lighter!

 The whole blue-and-grey theme is successfully supported by four precious stones set in the bezel flange (the look like blue sapphires, although the watchmaker doesn’t specify the type of stones in its press release), as well as playful (if not flirtatious) blue bodice-style lacing on its expensive alligator leather strap.

-The form-factor’s only drawback is that the accessory would probably only look good on a tall, lean lady subtly accenting her delicate, thin wrists.
+The form factor’s only drawback is that the accessory would probably only look good on a tall, lean lady subtly accenting her delicate, thin wrists.

 Photos: Pierre DeRoche